esynr3z/corsair/docs/csr-map.rst

 "read_to_clear"    Any CSR read - current value will be cleared.
 "read_const"       Use "initial" as only value can be readen.
 "external_update"  Register can be updated outside the map with some "data" bus and "update" signal.
-"memory"           Access to memory.
-Read with some "data" bus, "read_enable" and "data_valid" signals.
-Write with some "data" bus and "write_enable" signals.
 ================== ===========================================================================================================================================